yurinevenchenov1970/NotesRealm/README.md

 It gives a possibility to create categories and notes within the categories.
-User can edit and delete notes and categories.
-Have a look at followed screencast to get an idea how does it work:
+User can edit and delete notes as well as delete categories.

+Here is a demo: